adamrudolf-becube/cpp-cheatsheet/README.md

 int a{5}; // equals to int a = 5;

-// Smart pointers (see their own sectin)
+// Smart pointers

-// TODO
+std::shared_ptr<Entity> entity("something");
+std::shared_ptr<Entity> entity = std::make_shared<Entity>("something") // preferred
 ```

 See more about uniform initialization here: https://www.geeksforgeeks.org/uniform-initialization-in-c/

 #### Some notes about instantiation

-Thing about performance.
+A note about performance.
 If you create an object, and initialize it later, a copy or reassignment can happen.
 Do it in 1 step.

-(Similar applies for initializer lists.
-They are better to be used, because setting members inside the constructor would mean duoble work: creating the object with default values, then reassign those values, while initializer list creates the object with the given values in the first place)
+Similar applies for initializer lists.
+They are better to be used, because setting members inside the constructor would mean duoble work: creating the object with default values, then reassign those values, while initializer list creates the object with the given values in the first place.

 ### The `static` keyword